-Gluten free flours has come up a lot.
-Here is my best advise on substitutions:
+Gluten free flours have come up a lot.
+Here is my best advice on substitutions:

 Another case is some gluten free flour blends do not contain xanthan gum.
 Without xanthan gum, gluten free baking is very crumbly and often the cookie or muffin made without will fall apart/not hold up.